fahim-a-siddiqui/fahim-a-siddiqui/README.md

 # USED FOR ACADEMIC USES
 This is a repository where one may discover useful academic resources from a CAIE student.
+Mainly used for transferring documents from printing.

 Thank you